pstumbaugh/PORTFOLIO-Web-Development-HTML5-CSS-Node.js-JavaScript-C-Cpp-Flutter-Dart-Rust-Assembly-Language/Web Design/Teachers Pet/README.md

 This web application is split into two sections:

 \*Note - The web app is on the OSU server and requires the OSU VPN access to view website and use microservice.
+Please view example pictures below to see final output.
+Also, this project was meant as practice in microservice architecture and back-end work, thus the front-end of the website is a fairly simple design.

 1. Web app home page:
    This web app is designed to give teachers suggestions for topics their students can research all based around